 Our Team: The Staff

 Ohio End of Life Options was founded by Lisa Vigil Schattinger in 2016.
-Soon after, she met Molly McMahon Graziano at a speaking event.
-Since then, the mission has been moving our team forward.
-As a result of their committed work and shared passion for this issue, many more supporters and volunteers rallied together, including the Board of Directors listed below, and the members of the Policy Advisory Group.
+Soon after, she met Molly McMahon Graziano (see their profiles below).
+As a result of their committed work and shared passion for this issue, many more supporters and volunteers rallied together to join them, including the Board of Directors listed below, Advisors to the Board, and the members of the Policy Advisory Group.

 Our team includes many volunteers, and we are always welcoming more!
 If you want to help in our mission, please Contact Us.